The USC/UCLA CBPH invites interested investigators to submit letters of intent.

 (d) likelihood the research will result in important publications with insights into population health; and

 (e) credentials of investigators – new investigators and investigators in underrepresented groups are encouraged to apply.
-For more information about CPBH, see the website or contact Eileen Crimmins, Jennifer Ailshire, Teresa Seeman, or Steve Cole.
+For more information about CPBH, see the website or contact Eileen Crimmins, Jennifer Ailshire, Steve Cole, or Hiram Beltrán-Sánchez.

 Name